Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Graph square-rooting algorithm

+where ${\bf t}_{ik}$ is non-zero only when $i$ and $k$ refer to the old vertices. \item Solve these equations to obtain fitting labels for the bipartite lattice. {\bf Assert:} a solution is found. \item Construct the partner of ${\bf t}_{ik}$ from \eqref{eq:graph_edge_weights_squaring_Appendix} with $i$ and $k$ now referring to the new vertices. \end{enumerate}

+This algorithm provides a solution, a partner lattice, to the square rooting problem, but other solutions are possible.
+The line graph algorithm is essentially the same algorithm as above, but step 2 is replaced by starting from the smallest cliques, i.e., the edges (see \ref{sec:otherlatticecorrespondences}).
+Once the algorithm is performed for these cliques, all higher cliques are automatically removed, for larger cliques always contain the smaller ones.
+Also, if step 2 is applied a second time to the partner lattice, it does not necessarily yield the original lattice.
+It may produce yet another partner.
+Hence, backtracing step 2, in addition to the line graph construction, is another replacement for this step.

+The labels in step 3 are generally complex numbers.
+In this manuscript, we have limited ourselves to choosing real numbers and to time-reversal invariant problems.

+Step 5 involves solving a non-linear system of equations that may not always yield a solution or may yield multiple solutions.
+A solution was found in all cases we studied in this manuscript.
+But for problems with multiple Wyckoff centers in the unit cell, a solution may not be possible.
+Still, it could be obtained by fine-tuning just one or two parameters, such as experimentally, by applying pressure or temperature.
+This case would identify SUSY regions in the phase diagram.

 In summary, this algorithm provides a method to generate a partner lattice of a given lattice.
-Note that especially step 4. includes optional and ambiguous instructions which may depend greatly on the situation specified.
-Therefore, the algorithm does not deliver a unique solution but only one that is compliant with graph-rules and squaring.
+It does not deliver a unique solution but only one compliant with graph rules and squaring.